 Carr Maloney is committed to supporting and advancing diversity initiatives through empathy, education, equality and inclusion.
 Carr Maloney’s leadership, together with the firm’s DE&I committee, strives to advance and develop new ways to improve and continue to grow as a Firm.
 Our emphasis on diversity and inclusiveness is reflected in many ways, including through DEI education, efforts to further our culture of inclusion, and actively participating in our communities.

-The firm partners and collaborates with the Center for Legal Inclusiveness (“CLI”) to provide awareness, training, education, resources and support to all firm employees to create an inclusive workplace and advance the Firm’s initiatives.
-The objective of the Firm’s collaboration and partnership with CLI is to develop, create and cultivate diverse cultures of inclusion within and outside the Firm.
+The Firm collaborates with Employment Practices Solutions, Inc. (“EPS”) to provide awareness, training, education and resources to create an inclusive workplace and advance the Firm’s DEI initiatives.
+The objective of the Firm’s collaboration and partnership with EPS is to develop, create and cultivate diverse cultures of inclusion within and outside the Firm.

 Carr Maloney partners with the Washington Lawyer’s Committee’s (“WLC”) D.C.
 Public School Partnership Program, which seeks to address injustices in public education and the challenge of unbalanced and insufficient resources in urban communities.
 The partnership is developed to create an enriching and collaborative relationship between the firm and D.C.
 Public elementary schools, focusing on mentoring, provision of resources and other programs and services to diverse elementary school children.
 The Firm’s attorneys participate in presenting mock trials, providing resources and engaging in career day activities.